vikstrous/game-of-life/README.md

 **TODO (Viktor) :**

- - ajax all the other things - profiles, etc.
+ - socket all the other things - profiles, etc.
  - time limit to make a move
  - replay games
  - matchmaking
- - rematch game should not appear in the public games list
+ - make rematch games their own thing
  - smoother layout
+ - facebook connect
+ - challenge a friend on facebook
+ - anonymous users
+ - tournaments
+ - chat
+ - Use Stripe for micropayments?
  - benchmark browsers -> give them the option to play bigger game
  - webgl shaders!
  - preloading system fun stuff?